 Columbo : By tomorrow, we’ll be good friends.
 Let us drink to that.

-For many, For Your Eyes Only was a Bond too far for Moore, but for me it proves his finest performance, and one of the better instalments in the entire series.
+For many, For Your Eyes Only was a Bond too far for Moore, but for me it proves his finest performance, and one of the better instalments in the series.
 Many fans, myself included, have a huge appreciation for Moore’s successor Timothy Dalton, whose hard-edged portrayal would have been perfect for this movie.
-Ironically, Dalton would turn down the role for the second time two years earlier because he didn’t like the direction the series was heading in, and it would have been interesting to see what Dalton, seven years prior to his eventual debut, would have made of the role at thirty-three years of age.
+Ironically, Dalton would turn down the role for the second time two years earlier because he didn’t like the direction the series was heading, and it would have been interesting to see what Dalton, seven years prior to his eventual debut, would have made of the role at thirty-three years of age.
 It could have been something quite special.